-The central region of the complex web of galaxy-galaxy and galaxy-intergalactic medium interactions.
-The intergalactic shock wave, triggered by the 1000 km/s infall velocity of the intruder galaxy NGC7319b, is delineated by the ridge of Hydrogen emission (shown vertically through this image.
-NGC7319b is the compact blob, seen both in optical light (coded blue) and in red) immediately to the right of this ridge.
+The central region of Stephan's Quintet, showing the complex web of galaxy-galaxy and galaxy-intergalactic medium interactions.
+The intergalactic shock wave, triggered by the 1000 km/s infall velocity of the intruder galaxy NGC7319b, is delineated by the ridge of Hydrogen emission (shown in green) which runs vertically through this image.
+NGC7319b is the compact blob, seen both in optical light (coded blue) and in infrared continuum (coded red) immediately to the right of this ridge.
 Image: NASA/JPL-Caltech